redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/delete.md

 :::caution
-In the both the cases, odo does not wait for resources to be deleted.
+In both cases, `odo` does not wait for resources to be deleted.

 ## Available Flags